-Urban Meyer's coaching future is in limbo.
-Ohio State opens preseason camp Friday without knowing who will lead the team Sept.
-1 against Oregon State.
-The university is investigating what the Buckeyes coaches, their wives and support staff knew and, perhaps more important, when they knew about the domestic incidents involving former assistant coach Zach Smith and his ex-wife, Courtney.
+The university had been investigating what the Buckeyes coaches, their wives and support staff knew and, perhaps more important, when they knew about the domestic assault allegations against Smith.

-There are a lot of lingering questions.
+There are a lot of questions.
 Here's what we know:

-The university has appointed a special working group composed of three current trustees and three outsiders to collaborate with Ohio State's Office of Compliance and Integrity to investigation the allegations made by Courtney Smith.
-The two women at the forefront of that group are Jo Ann Davidson -- the chair of the special working group -- and Mary Jo White, their lead investigator.
+The university appointed a special working group composed of three current trustees and three outsiders to collaborate with Ohio State's Office of Compliance and Integrity to investigate the allegations made by Courtney Smith, Zach Smith's ex-wife.
+The two women at the forefront of that group were Jo Ann Davidson, the chair of the special working group, and Mary Jo White, the lead investigator.

-Davidson was the first woman to be named the Speaker of the Ohio House of Representatives when she took over that role in 1995.
+Davidson was the first woman to be named the speaker of the Ohio House of Representatives when she took over that role in 1995.
 Despite being 90 years old, Davidson remains an active and important member of the Republican Party in Ohio.
-She's expected to be an impartial and scrutinizing leader of the panel.

 White, 70, has developed a niche for helping the football world sort through some of its most high-profile controversies.
-Her previous work includes leading the probe into "Bounty Gate" with the New Orleans Saints, consulting with the NFL's investigation into accusations that Ezekiel Elliott mistreated women and, most recently, led the league's investigation into Carolina Panther's owner Jerry Richardson when he was accused of making inappropriate racial and sexual comments or actions.
+Her previous work includes leading the probe into "Bounty Gate" with the New Orleans Saints, consulting with the NFL's investigation into accusations that Ezekiel Elliott mistreated women and, most recently, leading the league's investigation into Carolina Panthers owner Jerry Richardson when he was accused of inappropriate racial and sexual comments and actions.

-The final word on what ramifications Meyer and others involved with this incident may face belongs to the president of Ohio State, Michael Drake.
-A former administrator in the University of California system, Drake came to Columbus in 2014.
-He is a self-described lover of sports and served on the NCAA Division I's Board of Directors.
-Among other roles with the NCAA, he was also member of the Commission to Combat Campus Sexual Violence.
+The final word on the ramifications of the investigation belonged to the president of Ohio State, Michael Drake.
+A former administrator in the University of California system, Drake came to Columbus, Ohio, in 2014.
+He is a self-described lover of sports and served on the NCAA's Division I board of directors.
+Among other roles with the NCAA, he was also a member of the Commission to Combat Campus Sexual Violence.

 Who will coach the team in Meyer's absence?